Pre-K, Preschool, and Kindergarten Activities to Develop One-to-One Correspondence Skills

 Ice Cube Tray Games

-The erasers pictured at the left are flowers to go with our spring theme.
+The erasers pictured here are flowers to go with our spring theme.
 To play this game each child gets an ice cube tray.
 Students sit around a table and take turns rolling the dice.
 Students must place the correct number of erasers in the ice cube tray that correspond with the dots on the die.
 The object of the game is to fill your tray with erasers.

 You can use metal, plastic, or cardboard muffin containers, whatever you prefer or can find easily.
 I found cardboard muffin containers at my local grocery store that work great for this activity.
-Write a number in the bottom of each muffin space with the Sharpie marker.
+Write a number in the bottom of each muffin space with a permanent marker.
 Next, provide a large variety of different buttons for the students to count and place in the correct muffin spaces.
 For example, four buttons would go in the space with number four written in the bottom.

 Thematic One-to-One Activities